max-scw/Data-Matrix-Code-Generator-Service/README.md

 The project is ment to be compiled to a Docker container.
 See Dockerfile for installation instructions.

 ### manual
 Install Python 3.9 (or later) and its package management PIP.
-Create a virtual envoriment; then install the requirements to it
+Create a virtual environment; then install the requirements to it
 ```shell
 pip install -r requirements.txt
 ```